MicrosoftDocs/memdocs/memdocs/intune/fundamentals/what-is-intune.md

 When devices enroll, you can deploy your policies during the enrollment process.
 When enrollment completes, the device is ready to use.

-On bring-your-own-devices (BYOD) and personal devices, you can use Intune for **mobile application management (MAM)**.
+For personal devices in bring-your-own-device (BYOD) scenarios, you can use Intune for **mobile application management (MAM)**.
 MAM is user centric, so the app data is protected regardless of the device used to access this data.
 There's a focus on apps, including securely accessing apps and protecting data within the apps.

 With MAM, you can: